Emulator Issues #7936

 Oh, and I've just noticed that "Show EFB Copy Regions" doesn't work on D3D.

-Updated by guitaristocrat3 about 9 years ago
+Updated by guitaristocrat3 over 9 years ago

 This slowdown has been repeatable for me in over two thousand revisions on the Crystal Summit Lake stage set to snow conditions, this one particular track is plagued with huge fps hits and makes the emulation stop and start horribly.
 You have to go out of your way to select snow conditions so most players would only play this track in the story mode I'd imagine.
 However it's not the snow that's causing the problems I don't think, since the slowdown only occurs halfway through the track and other parts of the track or other tracks entirely are fine that also have snow effects.
 So to make it repeatable, go to single race, choose a car, on stage select scroll over to Crystal Summit Lake, scroll down to conditions, select snow, then start the race and race about a minute or two into the track where you reach hairpin downhill turns, immediately after the game will freak out and become virtually unplayable.